geoffreytools/free-types/doc/Guide.md

 In this very example the trouble is that `unknown` never extends `R['length']` in our implementation of `Tuple`, so we recur indefinitely.

-> As I am proofreading this months later it appears that in my current setup the error is only picked up by the compiler when I try to apply the type (which is weird):
+> As I am proofreading this months later it appears that with the current design the error is only picked up by the compiler when you try to apply the type:
 > ```typescript
 > type Fail = apply<$Tuple, ['foo', 5]>
 > //         ~~~~~~~~~~~~~~~~~~~~~~~~~~
 > // Type instantiation is excessively deep and possibly infinite.
 > ```
-> I don't know if my mental model is still accurate but the problem still exists and my recommendations still apply.
+> This is suboptimal but the recommendations for dealing with it still apply.

 There is no solution to this problem, but there are workarounds: